samnne/u-eyes/README.md

 ## Inspiration

-As a marvel fan, specifically someone who loves the technology behind Jarvis, Iron Man's in-suit assistant.
-I saw the Gemini 3 Hackathon and the models as not just a hot new AI model but, **a means to help everyone get ahead of life.**
+As a marvel fan,
+specifically someone who loves the technology behind Jarvis, Iron Man's in-suit assistant.
+I saw the Gemini 3 Hackathon and the models as not just a hot new AI model but, **a means to help everyone get ahead of life, the same way it did Tony**.
-When a visually impaired person asks "Where's is my coffee?", your regular accessibility tool can really only say it's "on the counter." **uEyes** answers like a human would, **"it's three inches from the counter and it seems to still be hot?"** That difference is what makes **uEyes** not just convenient but independent.
+When a visually impaired person asks "Where's is my coffee?", your regular accessibility tool can really only say it's "on the counter."
+**uEyes** answers like a human would,
+**"it's three inches from the counter and it seems to still be hot?"**
+That difference is what makes **uEyes** not just convenient but independent.

 **uEyes** is a tool to personalize the connection between a simple accessibility tool and a true helper and to use technology to streamline and uplift lives for all.

 ## What it does